Don Carolis Hewavitharana: Early life

 In 1860, Don Carolis married Mallika Dharmagunawardhana, the daughter of Lansige Lansige Andiris Perera Dharmagunawardhana, a wealthy businessman from Colombo.
-The couple had five children, Don David Hewavitarne, who later changed his name to Anagarika Dharmapala and became a prominent figure in the Buddhist revival movement in Ceylon and in India; Dr C.A.Hewavitarne, a prominent physician and independence activist; Edmund Hewavitarne; Simon Alexander Hewavitarne, and Dona Engeltina Moonesinghe.
+The couple had five children, Don David Hewavitarne, who later changed his name to Anagarika Dharmapala and became a prominent figure in the Buddhist revival movement in Ceylon and in India; Dr C. A. Hewavitarne, a prominent physician and independence activist; Edmund Hewavitarne; Simon Alexander Hewavitarne, and Dona Engeltina Moonesinghe.

 H.Don Carolis & Sons

-As dowry, Don Carolis received a furniture shop in the Pettah, which became H. Don Carolis & Sons Ltd, one of the largest and most reputable furniture companies in Asia.
+As dowry, Don Carolis received a furniture shop in the Pettah, which became H. Don Carolis and Sons Ltd, one of the largest and most reputable furniture companies in Asia.
 In 1886 H.Don Carolis & Sons exported furniture to Australia.
 An Indo-Afric syndicate was formed in London in 1895 to carry out a large furniture business with South Africa.
 This led to the establishment of the firm’s first factory, 'Steam Furniture Works' on Slave Island.
 The firm became the dominant furniture maker in the country.

 By the turn of the century, the firm was exporting to Australia, South Africa, India, Burma, the UK, Europe & the USA.
 Don Carolis received gold and silver medals for furniture exhibited at the Ceylon Agricultural Exhibitions, the Indian Industrial Exhibition of 1901, the Paris Exhibition of 1900, and the Saint Louis Exposition of 1904.